 Can I cancel my flight without fees as a precaution?

-No. If your flight is maintained by the airline, the mere fear of traveling does not constitute valid grounds for a refund.
-Furthermore, because the situation is highly fluid, airlines sometimes adjust their flights (maintaining or canceling them) 24 to 48 hours in advance.
-Do not make a hasty decision before receiving official notification from your carrier.
+No. If your flight is maintained by the airline, the mere fear of delays or the geopolitical situation does not constitute valid grounds for a refund.
+You will lose the amount of your ticket unless you have purchased specific “Cancel for Any Reason” insurance.
+Do not make a hasty decision before checking the status of your flight.